 Employers and employees are required to contribute to the Plan a certain percentage of the members' earnings as established by the settlors of the Plan.

 2. Description of the plan (continued):

-The following contribution rate percentages have been approved for 2015 and 2016:
+The following contribution rates were approved for 2016 and 2017: